-- Undergraduate nonmembers must submit an abstract as a nonmember and are subject to the usual rules governing presentation of abstracts by nonmembers.
-Please note that for undergraduate students pursuing an astronomy or physics degree, the Society strongly encourages them to become a junior member of the Society and submit their abstract as a member, subject to the rules for abstract submission by junior members.
+- Undergraduate Affiliates and undergraduate nonmembers must submit an abstract as a nonmember and are subject to the usual rules governing presentation of abstracts by nonmembers.

-- Society of Physics Student Affiliates are considered nonmembers for abstract submission, and may register at the junior member rate.
+- Society of Physics Student Affiliates are considered nonmembers for abstract submission, and may register at the Undergraduate Affiliate rate.

 - Affiliates are considered nonmembers for scientific research abstracts.
 Affiliates include the following: Alumni Affiliate, Amateur Affiliate, Educator Affiliate, International Affiliate, and Undergraduate Affiliate.